mh-firouzjah/archlinux-installation-guide/README.md

 In this content I'll explain how to install Arch Linux (64-bit) using systemd-boot and Ext4 or BTRFS filesystem and booting in UEFI mode

 ## Prepare an installation medium

 - Acquire an installation ISO image

-  Download the iso image from the offical website at https://archlinux.org/download/
+  Download the iso image from the official website at <https://archlinux.org/download/>

 - Verify signature

-  - Download the ISO PGP signature under Checksums in the Download Page at https://archlinux.org/download/#checksums
+  - Download the ISO PGP signature under Checksums in the Download Page at <https://archlinux.org/download/#checksums>

   - Verifying it with